It’s my first time in Russia! I’m in exploring and discovering things to do in St Petersburg before heading to Yaroslavl for a conference.

 Nevsky Prospekt is St. Petersburg’s “Michigan Avenue.”
 This is the city’s famous major commercial thoroughfare and a great place for architecture buffs and people watching.
 Browse at the Dom Knigi bookstore, housed in the former headquarters of the Singer Sewing Machine Company, or the one block-long Gostiny Dvor, the famous 18th century department storeor shop at some boutiques (from Western names like Zegna to famous Russian designer, Tatiana Parfenova).
 Then check out the imposing Kazan Catherdral and take a boat ride on one of the canals it crosses.

-Take a ride on the engineering marvel of a Metro.
+Take a ride on the engineering marvel and gorgeous St Petersburg Metro.
 Not only is it probably the most efficient metro I’ve ever taken, it is one of the most beautiful and elegant metros in the world.
 Many stations are adorned with columns, chandeliers, and art work.
 Adding another superlative to the list, it is also one of the world’s deepest – the stop near the W Hotel, being the deepest in the entire system at nearly 350 feet below ground.
-Post to come soon with more on the Metro.

 Climbing up the 250 steps to the colonnade of the dome St. Isaac’s Cathedral for 360-degree views of the canal-filled city is a must.